AndreVeiga/tihe-utils/README.md

     During my web training, I realized that there are several modules that do this, but I often needed 2, 3 or even 4 modules that made masks, validations and the like.

   Goal:
+    Helping in the development of my software and learning would even be extremely happy if I could help others.

 Developed by André Veiga